The structure of the Math Department website allows everyone to contribute to updating its contents. Here are several examples:

 A more automated way of editing the website is to suggest changes to a particular page via editing its source code and creating a so-called “pull-request” (so you ask the code owner to “pull”, or incorporate, your changes into the main code).
 This is done as follows.

-Suppose you want to edit a simple piece of information, e.g. add your new publication (for adding/changing the picture resort to way number 0 above, or create a local fork of the website code, make changes there, and create a pull-request).
+Suppose you want to edit a simple piece of information, e.g. correct a typo, or add your new publication (for adding/changing the picture resort to way number 0 above, or create a local fork of the website code, make changes there, and create a pull-request).
 Here are the steps:

 http://math.virginia.edu/people/aso9t/, and click on the GitHub icon in the lower right corner.